requarks/docs-legacy/troubleshooting.md

 ```

 **Solution C**: Use a web server in front of Wiki.js.
 For example, use nginx to listen to port 80 / 443 and proxy all requests to Wiki.js running on a higher port (e.g. 3000).

+### Error: Port XX is already in use!

+**Cause**: Another program is already listening to this port or an orphaned Wiki.js process was not closed properly.

+**Solutions**: Make sure there are no orphaned Wiki.js process still running (look for **node** instances on Linux and **node.exe** processes on Windows).
+Look for applications that could be using this port (web servers, http applications, etc.)